kiosc-france/teleport/rfd/0153-resource-guidelines.md

 ### Project structure

-All protos are defined in the api module under the proto directory.
-When adding a new resource and gRPC API a new folder that matches the desired package name of the proto, generally a friendly name of the resource, should be created.
-Inside that a directory for each version of the API should exist.
+All protos are defined in the `api` module under the proto directory.
+When adding a new resource and gRPC API a new folder that matches the desired package name of the proto should be created, which should be the domain that represents that resource and any other associated resources.
+Inside it, there should be a directory for each version of the API should exist.
 The actual RPC service should exist in its own file `foo_service.proto` which has the service defined first and all request/response messages defined after.
 This allows to quickly discover the API without having to scroll through a bunch of boilerplate and standard messages.
 Important types, like the resource definition, or any supporting types should exist in their own file.
 This makes discovering them easier and reduces the amount of things required to be imported.

 An example of the file layout for the resource used as an example in this RFD is included below.